Shifting the Paradigm of How We Show Up in Community

 I’m no expert in this work--only a student, honored to learn and grow alongside all of you.
 I extend specific gratitude toward @NikeAurea, @Christabelmintahgalloway, and @ConnectWithOumou.
 (Also, spoiler!
 Nike will be offering a virtual workshop in November to teach us stuff!
 WOHOO!!).

 The truth is, connection requires a level of vulnerability, self awareness, and self reflection that can spark discomfort, even fear.
 Being in community requires us to be seen, to soften, to risk misunderstanding.
 However, it’s in that brave space that genuine connection begins to form.
-Hit up Brene Brown for more on that, of course.
+Hit up Brene Brown for more on that, of course, and reply to this email if you have other favorite researchers on the topic of shame, vulnerability, or the like!

-Kula (as well as the comprehensive practice of Yoga) is an experiment in remembering.
-Yoga is about many things depending on the lineage, but mainly it's a practice of returning back to our innate, unified, state of connection.
-Within and beyond the ~Kulasphere~, we aim to challenge the culture of separation and create one where support isn’t earned or questioned--it’s instinctive.
+"Kula," as well as the comprehensive practice of Yoga, is an experiment in remembering.
+Yoga is about many things, again, depending on the path or school of thought, but mainly it's a practice of returning back to our innate, unified, state of connection.
+Within and beyond the ~Kulasphere~, my intention is to challenge the culture of separation and create one where support isn’t earned or questioned--it’s instinctive.
 Where we honor each other’s boundaries while being honest with ourselves about when distance is actually avoidance.

 emily